UT Tyler Financial Services

 Are works of fine art (paintings, sculptures, etc.) on campus insured?

 Coverage for works of fine art that are owned by, loaned to, or leased by, the University is automatically provided under our Fine Arts policy.

 What about other property that is loaned to, or leased by, the University?

-Contact the risk manager for assistance with insuring loaned or leased property.
-Property of others loaned or leased to the university shall be valued at amounts agreed upon by the University and the owner of the property.
-An agreement is generally required for the loan or lease of property, contact the University Counsel's office for assistance (903.566.7325).
+Contact the Risk Manager for assistance with insuring loaned or leased property.
+Property of others loaned or leased to the University shall be valued at amounts agreed upon by the University and the owner of the property.
+An agreement is generally required for the loan or lease of property, contact the Office of Legal Affairs for assistance (903.565.5740).